Frequently Asked Questions

 If a Complainant wants to file criminal charges, they may need to contact the police.
 Court orders in response to criminal or civil case processes may then necessitate a court appearance.

-The Title IX Office, Public Safety, and any of the confidential and service resources on campus are available to assist the Complainant in contacting police.
+The Title IX Office, Campus Security, and any of the confidential and service resources on campus are available to assist the Complainant in contacting police.

 I want to file a report, but I was at a party and I don't want to get into trouble for drinking/smoking/other drugs.
 Do I have any protections?